-- Running a business in every industry is a tough challenge that requires thorough planning and resources.
+- Running a business in every industry is a tough challenge that requires thorough planning and resources- and the financial sector is no exception.

-- Financial sector is not an exception, and in order to have a success in this field, there are a few important aspects you need to pay attention to.
+- Running a financial service business is potentially lucrative and also highly competitive, and in order to be successful in this sector, there are a few important aspects you need to pay attention to.

-- Read more about proper planning, marketing and legal aspects before you start your business.
+- Read on to learn about proper planning, marketing and key legal considerations before you start your business.

 The first thing any prospective business owner must do is construct an extensive, detailed business plan which outlines their short and long term goals, as well as how they will achieve them.
 This will include calculating any initial outgoing costs, as well as looking at how you will use your initial capital investment/funding to set the business up.